 - In 1856 Lord Canning issued the General Services Enlistment Act which required that the sepoys must be ready to serve even in British land across the sea.

 Social and Religious Cause

-- The rapidly spreading Western Civilization in India was alarming concerns all over the country.
+- The rapidly spreading Western Civilization in India was an alarming concern all over the country.

-- An act in 1850 allowed a Hindu who had converted into Christianity to inherit his ancestral properties.
+- An act in 1850 allowed a Hindu who had converted to Christianity to inherit his ancestral properties.

 - The people were convinced that the Government was planning to convert Indians to Christianity.

-- The abolition of practices like sati and female infanticide, and the legislation legalizing widow remarriage, were believed as threats to the established social structure.
+- The abolition of practices like sati and female infanticide, and the legislation legalizing widow remarriage, was believed as threats to the established social structure.

 - The Revolt of 1857 in India eventually broke out over the incident of greased cartridges.

-- A rumour spread that the cartridges of the new Enfield rifles were greased with the fat of cows and pigs.
+- A rumor spread that the cartridges of the new Enfield rifles were greased with the fat of cows and pigs.

 - Before loading these rifles the sepoys had to bite off the paper on the cartridges.
 Both Hindu and Muslim sepoys refused to use them.

 Different leaders led the revolt locally.
 Major amongst them included:

 - Delhi- Bahadur Shah II

 This can be downloaded from the given link :

 - It resulted in the direct rule of the British Crown.
 This was announced by Lord Canning at a Durbar in Allahabad in a proclamation issued on 1 November 1858 in the name of the Queen.
 The Indian administration was taken over by Queen Victoria, which, in effect, meant the British Parliament.